101 Actionable Email Marketing Tips: The Definitive Guide [Updated]

 Regular outbound emails twice a month provide a complement to that strategy by promoting specific offers, but we generate nearly 5 times as much traffic (and 20 times as many leads) through organic search.”

-Jenna Tiffany, Lead Digital Marketing Strategist at Communicator provided her take:
+Jenna Tiffany, a Digital Marketing Strategist provided her take:

 “The thing that I have witnessed work the most with email marketing is where brands and marketers have clearly defined their email marketing strategy.
 They’ve defined what they want to achieve, how this benefits the customer, why they want to achieve X, who will benefit and how they will action it which provides a very clear strategic plan.

 This is very different in comparison to just the tactical mentality, which is all about sending an email because ‘we have a database of people to send to’.
 As we all know consumers are switching off to such tactics and are craving the trulypersonalised experience which an email strategy allows a brand to fulfil”

 It’s time to plan out your email marketing strategy for reaching your goals.